paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-first-ui.md

 sidebar_label: Your first UI
 ---

 Time to start using Paperclip!
-Create a new file in your source directory (defined in `paperclip.config.json`) that's called `GroceryList.pc`, then add this stuff:
+Create a new file in your source directory that's called `GroceryList.pc`, then add this stuff:

 ```html
 <!-- These styles are scoped to this document -->